 Type II – an anecdote cannot be employed to force a conclusion, such as using it as an example to condemn a group of persons or topics – but an anecdote can be employed however to introduce Ockham’s Razor plurality.
 This is a critical distinction which social skeptics conveniently do not realize nor employ.

-This is a reasonable, generally accepted range of usage of the word.
-Notice the large and accommodating equivocal footprint of this word, ranging very conveniently from ‘actual story’ to ‘lie’:
+Under this context of definition, below is a generally accepted footprint of usage of the term anecdote.
+One should take note of the the luxuriously accommodating equivocal reach of this word, ranging very conveniently from being defined as both ‘real incident’ all the way to ‘lie’.

-Fake skeptics wallow & thrive in luxuriously equivocal terminology like this.
-And indeed, this shift in definition has been purposeful over time.
-Notice how the pejorative use of the term came into popularity just as the media began to proliferate forbidden ideas and was no longer controllable by social skeptic clients.
-Social Skeptics were enlisted to be the smart but dumb (Taleb IYI) players who helped craft the new methods of thought enforcement, the net effect of which you may observe on the graph below:
+Fake skeptics wallow and thrive in broadly equivocal terminology like this.
+Indeed, this shift in definition has been purposeful over time.
+Notice how the pejorative use of the term came into popularity just as the media began to proliferate forbidden ideas and was no longer controllable by the agency of social skepticism.
+Social Skeptics were enlisted to be the smart but dumb (Nassim Taleb’s ‘Intellectual-Yet-Idiot’ class) players who helped craft the new methods of thought enforcement, the net effect of which you may observe on the graph below:

 Cherry Sorting: A Sophist’s Method of Screening Out Data they Find ‘Not Reliable’

-Set aside of course rumor and unconfirmed stories.
-These are anecdotes yes because of the broad equivocal footprint of the term; however, this is not what is typically targeted when one screens out observations by means of the fallacious use of the term.
-Yes, being terrified (both existential or career impact contexts) of an answer, can serve to affect the bias used in the a priori assessment of an observation as ‘unreliable’.
-Even by the most honest of scientist.
+Set aside of course the context of rumors and unconfirmed stories.
+Such things indeed constitute anecdote under the broad equivocal footprint of the term; however, this is not what is typically targeted when one screens out observations by means of the fallacious use of the term.
+Being terrified (both existential or career impact contexts) of an answer can serve to effect a bias, an imbalance which is critical in the a priori or premature assessment of an observation as being ‘unreliable’.
+Even the most honest of scientist can succumb to such temptation.
 Are you as a scientist going to include observations which will serve to show that vaccines are causing more human harm than assumed?
 Hell no, because you will lose your hard earned career in science.
-So, crafting of a study employing high reliability/low probative value observations is paramount is such a case.
-If you ensure that your data is reliable and that your databases are intimidatingly large (a meta-study for instance), then you are sure to appear scientific; even if you have never once spoken to a stakeholder inside the subject in question.
+Thus, crafting studies which employ high reliability/low probative value observations is paramount under such a reality.
+If you ensure that your data is reliable and that your databases are intimidatingly large (a meta-study for instance), then you are sure to appear scientific; even if you have never once spoken to a stakeholder inside the subject in question, nor conducted a single experimental observation.

-Information of a probative nature, naturally involves more risk, since more conjecture is placed on the line in its collection (which makes it more informative).
-It involves more subject matter expertise, more effort and expense as well.
-To retreat to solely an analytical position; include only information which avoids risk/expertise/cost, rather than groom probative information and seek to mitigate its risk through consilience efforts and direct observation – this is the process by which we actively craft false knowledge on a grand scale.
+Developing information of a probative nature naturally involves more expense, since more effort is required in its collection – which also frequently happens to render it more informative.
+Such information demands a greater level of subject matter expertise, effort, and often set of logical skills as well.
+To retreat to solely an analytical position towards information which avoids such risk/expertise/cost, rather than groom probative information and seek to mitigate its risk through consilience efforts and direct observation – such is the means by which society actively crafts false knowledge on a grand scale.

-Intelligence professionals in contrast are trained to examine the terrifying answer – science professionals are trained to examine the most comforting answer (simplest and career safest).
-The bottom line is this, Intelligence Professionals, those who truly seek the answers from the bottom of their very being – are promoted in their career for regarding data differently than does weak scientific study or do pseudo-skeptics.
-The issue, as these professionals understand, is NOT that anecdotes are unreliable.
-All questionable, orphan or originating observations are ‘unreliable’ to varying degrees, until brought to bear against other consilience: other data to help corroborate or support its indication.
-This is the very nature of intelligence, working to increase the reliability and informative (probative) nature of your data.
-Be sure to not allow an appeal to authority, to defacto stand in as assumption of reliability and informative ability.
+One should guard against the circumstance wherein an appeal to authority defacto decides any assumption of reliability and informative ability on the part of an observation.
 One falsifying anecdote may be unreliable, but is potentially also highly informative.
-Ethical skepticism involves precisely the art of effecting an increase in reliability of one’s best and highly probative data.
-Of course I do not believe with credulity in aliens visiting our Earth, but if we habitually screen out all the millions of qualified reports of solid, clear and intelligent craft of extraordinary capability, flying around in our oceans and skies – we are NOT doing science, we are NOT doing skepticism.
-We are anecdote data skulpting pseudo-scientists.
-And if we take the people who are conducting this probative database assembly, and call them pseudo-scientists – we are nothing even remotely associated with skepticism.
+Ethical skepticism involves precisely the art of effecting an increase in reliability of one’s best or most highly probative data.
+Of course I do not believe with credulity in aliens visiting our Earth; however, if we habitually screen out all the millions of qualified reports of solid, clear and intelligent craft of extraordinary capability, flying around in our oceans and skies – we are NOT doing science, we are NOT doing skepticism.
+In such a play we become merely anecdote data skulpting pseudo-scientists.
+Furthermore, if we regard the people who are conducting such probative database assembly to be ‘pseudo-scientists’ – we are exercising nothing even remotely associated with skepticism.

 A 70% bootstrap deductive observation is worth ten 90% bootstrap inductive ones…

 Reliability can be deceiving when assumed a priori.
-It is my inference which must accrue reliability through repeated observation.
+It is logical inference through repeated observation, and not the bias of authority we bring to the equation, which must serve and accrue any assessment of reliability.

-Only assaying the reliability of an observation constitutes a streetlight effect error, regardless of a presence or absence of bias.
-Probative evidence is always the priority.
+The habit of first assaying the reliability of an observation constitutes what is known inside the philosophy of skepticism as a ‘streetlight effect’ error, regardless of any presence or absence of bias.
+In intelligence, and in reality, the collection of probative evidence is always the first priority.
 No inference in science hinges on the accuracy/bias status of one point of evidence alone.
-There is always bias, the key is to filter such influence out through accrued observation.
-Not to toss data you don’t like.
+Bias always exists.
+The key is to filter such influence out through accrued observation, not another biased subjective assessment.
+Never prematurely toss out data you don’t like, or which just does not seem to fit the understanding.
 The inference itself is that which bears the critical path of establishing reliability.
 Reliability and Probative Value in data is something which is established after the fact through comparison and re-observation, not something which is presumed during data collection.
-Assuming such things constitutes the ultimate form of subjective cherry picking – cherry sorting.
-One will be sure to find the thing one sought to find in the first place.
+Assuming such things early in the data collection process constitutes the ultimate form of subjective cherry picking – cherry sorting.
+With cherry sorting, one will be sure to find the thing one sought to find in the first place, or confirm the common understanding.
+Research awards will be granted.
+Careers will be boosted.

-[Please note: one of my intelligence professional associates has emailed me and reminded me of the “I” community’s mission to focus on ‘capability and intent’ as well as probative and reliable factors inside observation gathering and data mart assembly.
-Capability and intent, are assumptions which social skeptics bring to the dance, already formed.
-Assumptions which help them justify their cherry sorting methodologies.
-It is a form of conspiracy theory being applied to science.
+[As a note: one of my intelligence professional associates who read this article has emailed me and reminded me of the “I” community’s mission to focus on ‘capability and intent’, in addition to probative and reliable factors inside observation gathering.
+In contrast, capability and intent are assumptions which social skeptics bring to the dance, already formed – a surreptitious method of already forming the answer as well.
+Capability and intent assumptions help the social skeptic to justify their cherry sorting methodologies.
+It is a form of conspiracy theory spinning being applied inside science.
 This is why ethical skepticism, despite all temptation to the contrary, must always be cautious of ‘doubt’ – doubt is a martial art, which if not applied by the most skilled of practitioner, serves only to harm the very goals of insight and knowledge development.
 Or conversely, is a very effective weapon for those who desire to enforce a specific outcome/conclusion.]

-Be cautious therefore, when ‘reliability’ is a bit of a red herring employed during the sponsorship stage of the scientific method.
-Today, with the storage and handling capacity, and relative inexpensive nature of our computational systems – there is no excuse for tossing out data for any reason – especially during the observation, intelligence and necessity steps of the scientific method.
-We might apply a confidence factor to data, as long as all data can be graded on such a scale, otherwise such an effort is symbolic and useless.
+Be cautious therefore when ‘reliability’ constitutes a red herring, employed during the sponsorship stage of the scientific method.
+With today’s information storage/handling capacity and the relative inexpensive nature of our computational systems – there exists no excuse for tossing out data for any reason – especially during the observation, intelligence and necessity steps of the scientific method.
+We might possibly apply a plug confidence factor to data, as long as all data can be graded on such a scale, otherwise an effort in evaluating reliability is a useless and symbolic gesture of virtue.
 Three errors which data professionals make inside Anecdote Data Skulpting, which involve this misunderstanding of the role of anecdote, and which are promoted and taught by social skeptics today, follow:

 Anecdote Data Skulpting (Cherry Sorting)